ES-Mini

 Inverter

-If you connect the inverter to the panel string and to your home grid (single phase, 16A) you will have a solution which simply feeds all of the solar energy it can harvest into your local home grid.
+If you connect the inverter to the string of panels and to your home grid (single phase, 16A) you will have a solution which simply feeds all of the solar energy it can harvest into your local home grid.

 If you add a smart meter you can control the amount of backfeed into the grid.

-Here is a link to the manual for the inverter and for the shine link-x
+Here is a link to the manual for the inverter and for the shine link wifi stick

 Installation material